“

 8) Pleurisy

-Pleuritic pain is typically felt in the chest wall and may sometimes be perceived under the ribs, especially with deep breaths.
-It is an inflammation of the pleura – a lining that covers your lungs.
-Pleurisy can lead to sharp pain under the ribs, especially while deep breathing or coughing.
+Pleurisy is an inflammation of the pleura, the lining that covers your lungs and lines the chest wall.
+Pleuritic pain is typically felt in the chest wall and is a sharp, localized pain, often perceived under the ribs, especially while taking a deep breath or coughing.
 Potential causes for this condition include infections, autoimmune diseases, or other lung-related issues.
-Additionally, the pain is often aggravated by movement and can be accompanied by symptoms like shortness of breath.
+The pain is often aggravated by movement and can be accompanied by symptoms like shortness of breath [8].

-If you experience any of these symptoms, it is vital to consult your doctor promptly for evaluation and appropriate treatment.
+If you experience persistent or severe symptoms, it is vital to consult your doctor promptly for evaluation and appropriate treatment.

 Did You Know?